How To Set Up Utilities For The First Time in Japan

 Natural gas is provided by the city, and it is generally cheaper than LP gas.

-When applying for gas in Japan, you will also need to schedule a date for a staff worker to come to turn on and test your gas line.
-You will need to be home for this test, and it should take less than 20 minutes.
+When applying for gas in Japan, you must schedule a date for someone to turn on and test your gas line.
+You must be home for this test, which should take less than 20 minutes.

-Unless your property is all-electric (オール電化), be sure to have your gas all set up when you move in so that you can have running hot water.
+Unless your property is all-electric (オール電化), be sure to set up your gas when you move in so that you can have running hot water.

 Additionally, consider jointly signing up for gas and electricity and combining their cost into one bill.